patternfly/patternfly/README.md

 #### Update screenshots
 When making visual changes to a full page example, new example preview screenshots must be generated.
 To update the screenshots:

-- open a terminal and run `yarn build && yarn run serve`
+- open a terminal and run `yarn build && yarn serve`
 - in another terminal, run `yarn screenshots`

 ## Guidelines for CSS development